 Alta Copper Announces Closing of Non-Brokered Financing

-VANCOUVER, May 21, 2025 - Alta Copper Corp.
+VANCOUVER, BC / ACCESSWIRE / May 21, 2025 / Alta Copper Corp.
 (TSX:ATCU)(OTCQX:ATCUF)(BVL:ATCU) ("Alta Copper" or the "Company") is pleased to announce the closing of the previously announced non-brokered private placement with Nascent Exploration Pty.
 Ltd., a wholly owned subsidiary of Fortescue Ltd. (the "Private Placement").

 A total of 2,941,176 common shares (the "Common Shares") were issued at a price of Cdn$0.51 for gross proceeds of Cdn$1,500,000.
 The Common Shares issued will be subject to a mandatory four-month and one day hold period, in accordance with applicable securities law.